Robert Siodmak: Later career

 Siodmak's return to Hollywood filmmaking in 1967 with the wide-screen western Custer of the West was another disappointment, receiving mostly negative reviews from critics and failing to generate box-office appeal.
-Siodmak ended his career with a six-hour, two-part toga and chariot epic, Kampf um Rom (1968), a more campy work (perhaps intentionally) than Cobra Woman had been.
+Siodmak ended his career with a six-hour, two-part toga and chariot epic, The Last Roman (1968), a more campy work (perhaps intentionally) than Cobra Woman had been.
 There was a brief and profitable foray into television in Great Britain with the series O.S.S.
 (1957–58).

 Personal life

 Siodmak long resided in Ascona, Ticino, Switzerland.
 He was married to Bertha Odenheimer from 1933 until her death in 1973.

 Death

 He died of a heart attack on 10 March 1973, seven weeks after his wife's death.

 The British Film Institute held a retrospective of his career in April and May 2015.